cloudinary-community/gatsby-source-cloudinary/README.md

 > All media files sourced from Cloudinary are done when Gatsby creates an optimized build; hence you will need to trigger a new production build whenever new media files are added directly on Cloudinary.

-## Motivation
+## Motivation 🏃‍♀️

 Gatsby offers the ability to develop high-performance web pages with a rich developer experience and declarative data fetching Layer with GraphQL.
 Cloudinary provides a robust solution to manage media assets, from storage, and optimized delivery, to media transformations.
 Extending the powers of Gatsby with the use of gatsby-source-cloudinary affords the best of both worlds, to allow users to store media assets on Cloudinary, leveraging Cloudinary's powerful optimization and transformation capabilities in fast sites built with Gatsby.

 While Cloudinary images with on-the-fly transformations can be used during runtime in Gatsby, gatsby-source-cloudinary utilizes the build optimizations of Gatsby.

-## Features
+## Features 🦄

-- Store media files on Cloudinary and deliver through a secure CDN to your Gatsby site
+- Store media files on Cloudinary and deliver them through a secure CDN to your Gatsby site
 - Average of over 60% image optimizations using `f_auto` and `q_auto` applied by default.
 - Query Cloudinary images in Gatsby's data layer using GraphQL.
 - Utilize Cloudinary's robust transformation suite in media files on a Gatsby site.
 - Manage media assets of an application entirely on Cloudinary rather than directly in the codebase.

-Looking to use the features of Gatsby-Image with Cloudinary optimized storage, transformations, and delivery?
+Looking to use the features of gatsby-plugin-image with Cloudinary optimized storage, transformations, and delivery?
 Check out the [gatsby-transformer-cloudinary](https://www.npmjs.com/package/gatsby-transformer-cloudinary) plugin.

-## Other Resources
+## Other Resources 🧐

 - [Cloudinary image transformation reference](https://cloudinary.com/documentation/image_transformation_reference)
 - [Try the gatsby-transformer-cloudinary plugin to utilize the power of gatsby-image and cloudinary](https://www.npmjs.com/package/gatsby-transformer-cloudinary)